"ISC BAGILITOS" 9U-10U Boys and Girls Indoor League

 Your team must have at least five players at each game.

-Registration Opened for Session 2 of the ISC BAGILITOS on January 4, 2017
+Registration for Session 2 will open in Late December of 2017

-Click Here to Register for Session II of the ISC BAGILITOS (Registration is now closed.)
+Click Here to Register for Session II of the ISC BAGILITOS (REGSTRATION OPENED ON 12/29/2017)

-Click Here to View the Team Assignments for Session II (Updated on January 18, 2017)
+Click Here to View the Team Assignments for Session II (Not Updated Yet)